-- the timing and volume of work under contract; - regional and general economic conditions and the current condition of the financial markets; - the spending patterns of customers and governments; - variations in the margins of projects performed during any particular reporting period; - a change in the demand for our services and increased costs of performance of our services caused by severe weather conditions; - increases in design and construction costs that we are unable to pass through to our customers; - the termination or expiration of existing agreements; - losses experienced in our operations not otherwise covered by insurance; - a change in the mix of our customers, contracts and business; - payment risk associated with the financial condition of our customers; - cost overruns on fixed-price and unit-price contracts; - availability of qualified labor for specific projects; - · changes in bonding requirements applicable to existing and new agreements; and - costs we incur to support growth internally or through acquisitions or otherwise.
+- variations in the margins of projects performed during any particular reporting period; - a change in the demand for our services; - increased costs of performance of our services caused by severe weather conditions; - increases in design and construction costs that we are unable to pass through to our customers; - the termination or expiration of existing agreements; - losses experienced in our operations not otherwise covered by insurance; - a change in the mix of our customers, contracts and business; - payment risk associated with the financial condition of our customers; - cost overruns on fixed-price and unit-price contracts; - availability of qualified labor for specific projects; - decreased equipment utilization; - changes in bonding requirements applicable to existing and new agreements; - costs we incur to support growth internally or through acquisitions or otherwise; and - changes in accounting pronouncements that require us to account for items differently than historical pronouncements.

-Accordingly, our operating results in any particular reporting period may not be indicative of the results that you can expect for any other reporting period.
+Accordingly, our operating results in any particular reporting period may not be indicative of the results that can be expected for any other reporting period.